haric95/web_molecules/README.md

 Website supporting learning in physical chemistry.

+A temporary build of the website is hosted here: https://eager-torvalds-6fb1b2.netlify.com/ Thus far, H2O and NH3 have been populated with data.

 ## Getting Started

 You will need to install node.js on your system and run: